AlexELEC/docs.dev/content.en/docs/tvlink/docs/settings.md

 + «Threads job timeout» – the time (in seconds) after which the chain of reading/writing stream fragments will be stopped.
 Partially corresponds to the <a target='_blank' href="https://streamlink.github.io/cli.html#cmdoption-stream-timeout">«stream-timeout»</a> parameter in «Streamlink».

++ «Stream retry count» – this option sets the <a target='_blank' href="https://streamlink.github.io/cli.html#cmdoption-stream-segment-attempts">«stream-segment-attempts»</a>
+and <a target='_blank' href="https://streamlink.github.io/cli.html#cmdoption-hls-playlist-reload-attempts">«hls-playlist-reload-attempts»</a> parameters for «Streamlink».
+That is, the number of download attempts for segments and the segment list.

 + «General HTTP timeout Connect/Data» – the general timeout (in seconds) used for all HTTP requests, except those covered by other parameters.
 For understanding: in HLS streams, this will be the timeout for obtaining the segment list.
 The time (timeout) for connection and the time for receiving data are set separately, respectively.